Choosing an Occupation code

 Any sponsor that wants to sponsor a worker must ensure that the work that the individual will carry out is a skilled role and that the most relevant occupation code is selected.
-Occupation codes are set out in the Immigration Rules.
+Occupation codes are set out in the Immigration Rules and are also referred to as SOC codes.

 The codes

-The occupation codes set out the appropriate salary for each role along with example job titles that are associated with the role.
+The occupation codes set out the appropriate salary for each role (the ‘going rate’), along with example job titles that are associated with the role.
+The relevant occupation codes are set out in the Immigration Rules.

 The occupation codes list various different salaries depending on whether or not tradeable points are available.
-New entrants are defined in the Sponsor Guidance and typically relate to workers who are at the start of their career.
-You can find out more about the salary calculation here.
+Find out more about the salary calculation.

 Choosing the right occupation code

-When choosing an occupation code, sponsors should try and find the closest match.
+When choosing an occupation code, sponsors should try and find the closest match to the role.

 If the job for which a sponsored worker is required is a closer match to an ineligible lower skilled role, or if the salary to be paid is too low, then the sponsor will not be able to employ a sponsored worker in the role.